Baja California: North to South

 Day 1 TUCSON TO TECATE

-After our departure from the Arizona-Sonora Desert Museum, we’ll stop for al fresco picnic lunch at Yuma Crossing State Park.
-We’ll cross the border thru Mexicali and ascend through the eastern escarpment of the Sierra de Juarez continuing west on Hwy 2 to the border community of Tecate and to our hotel, the luxurious Santuario Diegueño.
-Welcome dinner tonight is on-property at Asao Restaurant.
+After leaving Tucson, our first stop is at Yuma Crossing State Park for an al fresco picnic lunch.
+We cross the border at Mexicali and ascend through the eastern escarpment of the Sierra de Juarez, continuing west on Hwy 2 to the border community of Tecate and our Hotel Hacienda Santana.
+Our welcome dinner tonight is on-property at Bajo Tierro Cava Restaurant.
 (360 mi.
 L, D)

-This morning we visit the Kumiai Community of San Antonia de Necua before a scenic drive through Valle de Guadalupe.
-We enjoy a spectacular lunch at Finca Altozano, where award-winning chef Javier Plasencia creates masterful cuisine from his own organic farm in a magnificent outdoor kitchen overlooking the valley.
-We continue to the coast through the port city of Ensenada on our way to San Quintín and our ocean front hotel, Hotel Misión Santa Maria.
+The day begins with a visit to the Kumiai Community of San Antonia de Necua, followed by a scenic drive through Valle de Guadalupe.
+There we enjoy a spectacular lunch at Finca Altozano, where award-winning chef Javier Plasencia creates masterful cuisine from his organic farm in a magnificent outdoor kitchen overlooking the valley.
+We continue to the coast through the port city of Ensenada on our way to San Quintín and our oceanfront hotel, Hotel Misión Santa Maria.
 (180 mi.
 B, L)

-This morning is free time for you to explore this pristine beach.
-After a late departure we travel to the first Dominican Mission in Baja, the Mission Nuestra Señora del Santísimo Rosario de Viñadaco, in El Rosario.
-After touring the ruins, we’ll enjoy lunch at the world-famous Mama Espinosas, and then continue south and arrive to the Valle de Cirios, a protected bio-reserve with some of the most unique and diverse landscapes seen anywhere on the peninsula.
+This morning affords free time to explore this pristine beach.
+After a late departure, we travel to the first Dominican Mission in Baja, Nuestra Señora del Santísimo Rosario de Viñadaco, in El Rosario.
+After touring the ruins, we enjoy lunch at the world-famous Mama Espinoza’s, and then continue south and arrive at the Valle de Cirios, a protected bio-reserve with some of the most unique and diverse landscapes seen anywhere on the peninsula.
 Our stay at the Hotel Misión Cataviña is a surprising retreat in a fantasy landscape of granite boulders and forests of cardón and boojum.
 (140 mi.
 B, L, D)

 Day 4 CATAVIÑA

-This morning, we hike to an abandoned rancheria that long ago thrived in the remote desert and is situated along an oasis arroyo providing semi-permanent water for their once self-sustaining lifestyle.
-We’ll explore this canyon and Jesús will interpret the specific ethnobotanic features and pragmatic techniques that made homesteading life possible.
-Afterwards, we return to the hotel for a poolside picnic lunch and enjoy free time before departing the hotel to hike to a pictograph laden cave and enjoy an unforgettable sunset soireé before returning to the hotel at dusk for dinner.
+Today we visit an abandoned rancheria that long ago thrived in the remote desert due to its being situated along an oasis arroyo.
+As we explore this canyon Jesús interprets the specific ethnobotanic features and pragmatic techniques that made homesteading life possible.
+We return to the hotel for a poolside picnic lunch and free time before departing for a hike to a pictograph-laden cave.
+Here we enjoy an unforgettable sunset soirée before returning to the hotel for dinner.
 (8 mi.
 B, L, D)

-Day 8 SAN IGNACÍO TO SAN FRANCISCO DE LA SIERRA
+Day 8 GUERRERO NEGRO - SAN FRANCISCO DE LA SIERRA - SAN IGNACIO

 Day 9 SAN IGNACÍO TO LORETO BAY

-This morning, we traverse the Peninsula to the Gulf of California and stop at the charming town of Santa Rosalia which is distinguished by its 19th century French architecture.
-We’ll offer free time for you to stroll the streets of this time capsule community.
-Following our stop, we’ll continue our journey through the spectacular coastal highway and break for lunch in Mulegé, another freshwater oasis town along the gulf.
+This morning, we traverse the Peninsula to the Gulf of California side and stop at the charming town of Santa Rosalia, which is distinguished by its 19th-century French architecture.
+We offer free time to stroll the streets of this time capsule community.
+We then continue our journey along the spectacular coastal highway and break for lunch in Mulegé, another freshwater oasis town along the gulf.
 The church here dates back to 1754.
 A short drive takes us to the community of Nopolo and our beautiful home for the next three nights, Loreto Bay Resort.
 (120 mi.
 B, D)

 Day 12 LORETO TO SAN JOSÉ DEL CABO

-Today we cris-cross the peninsula multiple times to the tip of Baja.
-We’ll break in Las Pocitas for a wonderful home cooked Mexican lunch.
+Crossing the peninsula multiple times, we arrive at the tip of Baja.
+We break in Las Pocitas for a wonderful home-cooked lunch.
 Our route takes us past the metropolis of La Paz to San Jose del Cabo.
-Our charming hotel is perfectly located near the central Plaza.
+Our charming hotel is perfectly located near the central plaza.
 (330 mi.
 B, L)

-Day 14 SAN JOSÉ DEL CABO TO LOS CABOS AIRPORT
+Day 15 SAN JOSÉ DEL CABO TO LOS CABOS AIRPORT / TUCSON

 YOUR LEADERS